 THE BRAVE TIN SOLDIER (1934) PUBLIC DOMAIN CARTOON

-As you will understand, due to its age (over 80 years old!) the picture quality isn't spectacular, but it's certainly viewable.
+As you will understand, due to its age (87 years old!) the picture quality of The Brave Tin Soldier isn't spectacular, but it's certainly viewable.
 I really like the innocence of this animation which is set in an old toymaker's workshop.

 When the toymaker (who looks like a very thin Santa Claus) has shuffled off to bed, the toys magically come to life.
 Interestingly, these include a wobbly Laurel and Hardy, who were very popular at the time with their comedy shorts and movies.